CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-6/rocket/rocket_1.md

     }

     /**
-    * Mark the block as denyed for the scientists.
+    * Mark the block as denied for the scientists.
     */
     //% block
     export function deny(): void {